benswift/.dotfiles/scripts/op/README.md

 # 1Password "get password" scripts

+> NOTE: I'm not actually using this, because the CLI latency **suuuuuucks**.
+> C'mon java, you're letting the team down.

 Since the [1Password CLI](https://support.1password.com/command-line/) gives
 results in JSON, it's necessary to munge the output with [jq](https://stedolan.github.io/jq/) to get the fields out.
 No-one could ever